urvisurti897/SEP_Assignment_One/Pet_Daycare.md

     4. Carry out daily examination for all onboarding section
     5. Reserve faithful and expert trainers
     6. Verify enough cost and training time

+B. For Employees
+    1. Setup user-friendly onboarding system or software
+    2. Create detailed and informative guide for employees and client's data
+    3. Implement standard method of onboarding process and training
+    4. Verify that standard method is followed by everyone
+    5. Provide training at few intervals based on client's data
+    6. Start Q&A session to grab more help from employees